larrydiamond/typescriptcollectionsframework/README.md

 [ArrayList](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/ArrayList), [LinkedList](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/LinkedList), [TreeMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/TreeMap), and TreeSet are all live and available today.
 PriorityQueue will also be available soon.
 [HashMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/HashMap) and  SkipListMap are next.

+[List](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/List) and [NavigableMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/NavigableMap) interfaces are also available with many others to come soon (or are already here and aren't yet documented :) )

-My hope is to port Set, List, Map, and many of the implementations to TypeScript so that Java developers (like myself) also working in TypeScript have access to the Collections we all know and use on a daily basis.
+My goal of this project is to port over as many of the classes and interfaces I've previously used as a Java developer to TypeScript and to eventually incorporate some of the classes from Apache Commons Collections and Google Guava.

-My hope is to get these classes available via NPM and include such classes as HashMap, SkipListMap, ArrayList, and other commonly used classes.

-My stretch goal if I can encourage you to help me (please!) is to add MultiMap and other collections classes that I've used from other places such as Apache Commons and Guava.

 **Please** volunteer to contribute.
 All contributors will be listed here and I will of course help you to become recognized as a TypeScript expert so it helps your career  :)